haakonnessjoen/librouteros-api/README.md

 Use this to enter "event" mode. (nonblocking sockets) Usage: ros_set_type(conn, ROS_EVENT);

+#### int ros_cancel(struct ros_connection *conn, int id);

+Use this to cancel a running tag.
+(You get the id from ros_send_*_cb commands)

 #### void runloop_once(struct ros_connection *conn, void (*callback)(struct ros_result *result));

 Use select/epoll/poll to check for data on conn->socket.
 When you know there is data present, run the runloop_once() command with a callback function to handle the result.
-The callback function should be defined as: void callbackname(struct ros_result *result);
+The callback function should be defined
+as: void callbackname(struct ros_result *result);
+If you want the library to handle the callbacks internally, and spawn the correct callbacks defined in the ros_send_*_cb functions, you should give NULL as the callback parameter here.

 Look at test2.c for a select() example.